puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

 ***PE and agents***

-In the setup we have PE server and puppet agents, a module is installed and tests are run. we can use bolt plans for provisioning number of nodes with roles tagged to each of it.
+A setup where you have a PE server and multiple Puppet agents.

+You can use Bolt plans for provisioning multiple nodes with roles tagged to each of it.

-There is a task to install PE in the puppet-deploy_pe module.
+There is a task to install PE in the `puppet-deploy_pe module`.
 [provision_master/agents](https://github.com/jarretlavallee/puppet-deploy_pe/tree/master/plans)

 Commands